-The Texas Animal Control Association (TACA) will hold its 44th Annual Conference in San Marcos, TX, on November 11th thru the 14th at the Embassy Suites.
+The Texas Animal Control Association (TACA) will hold its 45th Annual Conference in South Padre Island, TX, on November 10th thru the 13th at the Isla Grand Beach Resort.
 TACA is the oldest state association in the United States and this is the most attended conference by city and county governments that have animal control/welfare departments and operate animal shelters in Texas.
 These government entities have annual budgets to operate these departments and are looking for vendors that have products and services that meet their needs.
 We try to keep our sponsorship/exhibitor rates as reasonable as possible because we understand that come companies that have goods or services that can greatly benefit our attendees simply can’t afford $1,000 or more to join us.
 Our conference provides the chance to spend more time with each registrant on a more personal level so that the advertising value to our sponsors and exhibitors is maximized.

 TACA looks forward to your participation as a sponsor/exhibitor at this year’s conference.
-Included with this mailer is a registration form that details all of the sponsor/exhibitor opportunities.
-The faster the registration form and fee are sent in, the sooner we can post your company as a sponsor/exhibitor for this year’s conference on our web site, mailer, and other promotional materials.
-Space and sponsorships are limited so please send in your form as soon as possible to reserve your space at the conference and ensure you are able to sponsor at the level you would like.
+This registration form details all of the sponsor/exhibitor opportunities.
+The faster the registration is completed and paid for, the sooner we can post your company as a sponsor/exhibitor for this year’s conference on our web site, mailer, and other promotional materials.
+Space and sponsorships are limited but as a returning sponsor/exhibitor, you will have an exclusive registration opportunity until March 3rd.
+After that, we will open the registration to all interested parties so please complete your registration as soon as possible to reserve your space at the conference and ensure you are able to sponsor at the level you would like.

 You can get lost in the crowd of other conferences or you can come join us and really have the opportunity to interact with all of our attendees!
-If you need any additional information or have any questions, please feel free to contact me at JameyC@plano.gov or call (972) 769-4226.
+If you need any additional information or have any questions, please feel free to email me or call (682) 241-0905.

 Texas Animal Control Association